-Megan Arkinstall discovers the perfect gourmet getaway in beautiful Kangaroo Valley; a region full of fresh produce and locals who know what to do with it.
+Megan Arkinstall discovers the perfect Kangaroo Valley gourmet getaway; a region full of fresh produce and locals who know what to do with it.

 We’re going to make ricotta,” Toni Moran tells us before quickly adding, “It’s actually not hard!”